platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/octane.md

 ## Use

-Require Laravel Octane using Composer.
+To retrieve Laravel Octane, use Composer.

 ``` bash
 composer require laravel/octane